europer/Logitech-G29-Load-Cell/README.md

 How to understand this:
-We have after calibration the min and max point/break: min break = 147 and max break = 227 in voltage this again correspond to a weight from your load cell, let’s say: min break = 1.0 Kg and max break = 10.0 Kg
+We have after calibration the min and max point/break: min break = 147 and max break = 227 in voltage this again correspond to a weight from your load cell, let’s say: min break = 1.0 Kg and max break = 10.0 Kg.

 We now map the input (what is the kg) to output what we need to as voltage out to correspond to the weight/force:

-Let’s say we are pushing with a force of 5.5 kg
+Let’s say we are pushing with a force of 5.5 kg.

-In the program this we use a mapping function: mapping(weight in,min break kg, max break kg, min output, max output). weight_in_percent = mapping(5.5, 1.0, 10.0, 0.0, 1.0) and yes output will be 0.50 in this case ;)
+In the program this we use the mapping function:
+Syntay: mapping(weight in,min break kg, max break kg, min output, max output). //own function, yes you can use the map what Arduino have, but sometimes I like my own routines.

+weight_in_percent = mapping(5.5, 1.0, 10.0, 0.0, 1.0) and yes output will be 0.50 in this case ;).

-From the load_percent array 0.50 is between nr 22 and nr 23 (counting with 0 as first value), the program will loop trough the array to see where weight_in_percent The laod_perecent range is 79 points and the max/min break from 147 to 227 = 80, not same steps so we need to map this too.
+From the load_percent array 0.50 is between nr 22 = 0.512 and nr 23 = 0.498 (counting with 0 as first value), the program will loop trough the array to see where weight_in_percent.
+The laod_perecent range is 79 points and the max/min break from 147 to 227 = 80, not same steps so we need to map this too.

 lower = mapping(22, 78, 0, 227, 147) = 170